TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 There are certain requirements for such managed tables:

--   The table must be configured in the :doc:`global TCA array <t3tca:Index>`, for example:
+-   The table must be configured in the :ref:`global TCA array <t3tca:start>`, for example:

     -   table name